ruby-amqp/hutch/README.md

 ### Project Maturity

-Hutch is a mature project that was originally extracted from production systems at [GoCardless](https://gocardless.com) in 2013 and is now maintained by a large group of contributors.
+Hutch is a mature project that was originally extracted from production systems at [GoCardless](https://gocardless.com) in 2013 and is now maintained its contributors and users.

 ## Consumers